pyta-uoft/pyta/nodes/README.md

 ## Informal Grammar

-While the Python AST module's [abstract grammar](https://docs.python.org/3.5/library/ast.html#abstract-grammar) is very well-defined, there is no such resource available for Astroid.
-However, using various resources (such as the original Python grammar, Green Tree Snakes documentation, Astroid source code, and string representations of Astroid ASTs), it is possible to come to a rough understanding of how Astroid treats various nodes of similar types similarly.
-Thus, in the Astroid documentation here, we often use the `Expr` and `Stmt` names to represent expression and statement nodes, where nodes in each category play similar roles in certain sitations.
+In the Astroid documentation here, we often use the `Expr` and `Stmt` names to represent expression and statement nodes, where nodes in each category play similar roles in certain sitations.
 For example, `Expr` nodes can often be assigned to and values can be loaded from them.
 On the other hand, `Stmt` nodes are standalone lines (or blocks) of code that usually compose the body of a parent node.
-(The `Expr` type is actually represented in Astroid by the `Expr` node itself, but there is no such `Stmt` node.)

 ### `Stmt` Nodes